INTO-CPS-Association/example_digital-twin_incubator/software/README.md

 ```
 ├───cli -- Contains code to communicate with the running DT components.
-├───communication -- Contains code to establish the communication layer between physical twin and digital twin.
 ├───digital_twin -- Code that forms the digital twin.
 ├───docs -- Documentation.
+├───incubator -- Code that implements the physical twin
 ├───integration_tests -- Code to run tests that involve settup and running scenarios with the DT components.
 ├───mock_plant -- Code setting up the local virtual incubator plant.
 ├───old_software -- Old code that is still being organized
-├───incubator -- Code that implements the physical twin
 └───startup -- Code that allows starting and stopping the DT components.
 ```